deathpillow/deathpillow.github.io/cv.md

 ## Presentations & Installations ##

 Lodato, Thomas and Jennifer Clark.
 2017.
 "Wrangling Legacy Data: Preparing for Sociotechnical Change in the Smart City."
 Georgia Tech Smart Cities Speaker Series.
 Atlanta, GA.
-August 25.
+August 25. ([related post]({{ "projects/wrangling-legacy-data.html" | relative_url }}))

 Lodato, Thomas.
 2017.
 “Designing Participation: on the intermediation and branding of civics.”
 Presented at *The 67th Annual Conference of the International Communication Association.* San Diego, California.
 May 25-29.

 Clark, Jennifer and Thomas Lodato.
 2016.
 "Working in Cities: Co-Working Spaces, The Maker Movement, and the Rise of Flexible Urban Workspaces."
 Presented at *56th Annual Conference for the Association of Collegiate Schools of Planning.* Portland, OR.
-November 16.
+November 16. ([related post]({{ "writing/flexible-work-flexible-work-spaces.html" | relative_url }}))

 Shelton, Taylor and Thomas Lodato.
 2016.
 ‘Actually existing smart citizens’: expertise and (non)participation in the making of the smart city.
 Presented at *Creating Smart Cities Workshop*.
 The Programmable City Project, Maynooth University.
 Maynooth, Ireland.
-September 5.
+September 5. ([video of Taylor's talk]({{ "writing/actually-existing-smart-citizens.html" | relative_url }}))

 Shelton, Taylor and Thomas Lodato.
 2016.
 ‘Actually existing smart citizens’: expertise and (non)participation in the making of the smart city.
 Presented at *Regional Studies Association North America Conference*.
 Atlanta, GA.
 June 16.

 Lodato, Thomas.
 "What is the Public?" on *Public Space Design Panel.* Center for Civic Innovation.
 Atlanta, GA.
-April 28 2015.
+April 28 2015. ([post based on talk]({{ "writing/what-is-public.html" | relative_url }}))

 DiSalvo, Carl, Melissa Gregg, Lilly Irani, Max Liboiron, Thomas Lodato, and Andrew Schrock.
-"Civic Hacking (panel)." *Digital Labor 2014*, The New School, New York City, November 14-16 2014.
+"Civic Hacking (panel)." *Digital Labor 2014*, The New School, New York City, November 14-16 2014. ([position statements]({{ "writing/three-positions-on-civic-hacking.html" | relative_url }}))

 Lodato, Thomas. *The Patent Multiple.* Society for the Social Studies of Science Annual Meeting (Cleveland OH) Nov.
 2011

 Georgia Tech Vision Salon (Atlanta GA) Spring 2011: *G01N 23/20, or, 15 Questions to Ask 30 Patents*

-01SJ Biennial (San Jose CA) Fall 2010: *growbot Garden* (as part of Public Design Workshop)
+01SJ Biennial (San Jose CA) Fall 2010: *growbot Garden* (as part of Public Design Workshop) ([project overview]({{ "projects/sheeps-clothing-crypsis-for-urban-sensing.html" | relative_url }}))

 BiodiverCity 47 (Washington D.C.)
 Fall 2010: *growBot Garden* (as part of Public Design Workshop)